 Though a central sensory relay station, thalamic lesions can paradoxically present with various non-sensory clinical patterns, thereby complicating diagnostic issues.

 Thalamic aphasia can present as lexical-semantic deficits with verbal paraphasia but with intact repetition and naming.
 Characteristically this pattern of aphasia following thalamic strokes shows speedy recovery.

 After a thalamic stroke, a rare condition called Dejerine-Roussy syndrome or thalamic pain syndrome may occur; this usually presents initially with the absence of sensation and tingling of the body contralateral to the affected thalamus.
 Months later, numbness occurs, eventually developing to severe chronic pain.
 It is due to the involvement of the thalamogeniculate branch, thereby leading to excruciating pain owing to the absence of central cortical inhibition.

-The reticular thalamic nucleus, a pacemaker zone for rhythmic cortical activity, may be the ictus for generalized spike-wave as seen in idiopathic generalized epilepsy.
+The reticular thalamic nucleus, a pacemaker zone for rhythmic cortical activity, might be the ictus for generalized spike-wave, as seen in idiopathic generalized epilepsy.